ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/client-scripting-overview/debugging-ac-scripts/native-apps.html.markdown

 Once you have tested the non-device stuff using this approach, only then spend time on the next levels (unless you can't resist seeing your creation in action on your shiny device).

+##The most powerful Debug aid for Native Apps
+This is a [must read section](/developers/documentation/ac-mobile-build-phonegap/apps-developed-with-application-craft/acmb-debugging/) for anyone wanting to debug their AC Apps compiled using AC Mobile Build.

 ## Ripple Emulator

 The Ripple Emulator is a very cool Application that emulates various platforms.
 This can be downloaded from [https://bdsc.webapps.blackberry.com/html5/download](https://bdsc.webapps.blackberry.com/html5/download)